Drakkar-Software/OctoBot-Blog/2022-08-what-is-future-trading.md

 OctoBot has a number of features that make it well suited for future trading.
 First, it supports multiple exchanges, allowing you to trade on multiple platforms simultaneously.
 Second, it includes a risk management system that can automatically adjust your position size to limit your losses.
 Third, it features a number of built-in strategies that you can use or customize to suit your own trading style.

-Fourth, and perhaps most importantly, OctoBot is constantly being updated with new features and improvements.
+Finally, and perhaps most importantly, OctoBot is constantly being updated with new features and improvements.
 This means that it will continue to get better over time, making it an ideal tool for long-term future trading.

 ## How to use OctoBot for future trading